aarongreenlee/remirror-space-issue/README.md

 # remirror-space-issue

-A repository created to aid in filing https://github.com/ifiokjr/remirror/issues/170.
+A repository created to aid in filing [Remirror Issue 170](https://github.com/ifiokjr/remirror/issues/170) which is Solved.

 ## Editor Assembly in This Repo